1974 Xenia tornado: Tornado summary

 The tornado formed near Bellbrook, Ohio, southwest of Xenia, at about 4:30 pm EDT.
-It began as a moderate-sized tornado, later intensifying after moving northeast at about 50 mph.
-The tornado exhibited a multiple-vortex structure, which was described as a "pair of funnels coming together", and became very large as it approached town.
-Gil Whitney, the weather specialist for WHIO-TV in Dayton, alerted viewers in Montgomery and Greene Counties (where Xenia is located) about the possible tornado, broadcasting the radar image of the supercell with a pronounced hook echo on the rear flank of the storm several minutes before it struck.
+It began as a wispy, uncondensed tornado, gradually intensifying as it passed east of Bellbrook.
+At this time, the tornado was moving at a pace of about 50 mph.
+The tornado exhibited a multiple-vortex structure, described as a "pair of funnels coming together" by witnesses, and continued to increase in size and intensity as it approached town.
+Gil Whitney, the weather specialist for WHIO-TV in Dayton, alerted viewers in Montgomery and Greene Counties (where Xenia is located) about the possible tornado, broadcasting the radar image of the supercell with a pronounced hook echo on the rear flank of the storm several minutes before the tornado struck Xenia.
 The storm was visible on radar because of raindrops wrapping around the circulation.
 The massive tornado went into the western part of Xenia, completely flattening the Windsor Park and Arrowhead subdivisions at an intensity of F5 and sweeping away entire rows of brick homes with little debris left behind.
 Extensive wind-rowing of debris occurred in nearby fields.

 When the storm reached central Xenia at 4:40 pm, apartment buildings, homes, businesses, churches, and schools—including Xenia High School—were destroyed.
 At this time, the tornado was videotaped and was observed to have "as many as five subvortices merging into one" tornado.
 Students in the school, practicing for a play, took cover in the main hallway seconds before the tornado dropped a school bus onto the stage where they had been practicing and extensively damaged the school building.
 Several railroad cars were lifted and blown over as the tornado passed over a moving Penn Central freight train in the center of town.
 It toppled headstones in Cherry Grove Cemetery, then moved through the downtown business district, passing west of the courthouse, which sustained some exterior damage.
 Numerous businesses in downtown Xenia were heavily damaged or destroyed, and several people were killed at the A&W Root Beer stand as the building was flattened.
 At the time, this was the state's highest tornadic death toll for a single building since 1953.
 Past downtown, the tornado continued into the Pinecrest Garden district.